booleanapp/docs/pages/overview/send_surveys.md

 ## Send limits

 We have setup limits on sending surveys to curb abuse.
 "Free" accounts have a limit of 100 surveys per hour and 500 surveys per day.
-Pro accounts have a limit of 1000 surveys per hour and 5000 surveys per day.
+"Pro" accounts have a limit of 1000 surveys per hour and 5000 surveys per day.
 Please contact us at support@booleanapp.com to request increase in limit.